stonepros/stone/doc/architecture.rst

 ~~~~~~~~~~~~~~~~~~~

 Each pool has a number of placement groups.
 CRUSH maps PGs to OSDs dynamically.
-When a Ceph Client stores objects, CRUSH will map each object to a placement
+When a Stone Client stores objects, CRUSH will map each object to a placement
 group.

 Mapping objects to placement groups creates a layer of indirection between the
-Ceph OSD Daemon and the Ceph Client.
-The Ceph Storage Cluster must be able to
+Stone OSD Daemon and the Stone Client.
+The Stone Storage Cluster must be able to
 grow (or shrink) and rebalance where it stores objects dynamically.
-If the Ceph
+If the Stone
-Client "knew" which Ceph OSD Daemon had which object, that would create a tight
+Client "knew" which Stone OSD Daemon had which object, that would create a tight
-coupling between the Ceph Client and the Ceph OSD Daemon.
+coupling between the Stone Client and the Stone OSD Daemon.
 Instead, the CRUSH
 algorithm maps each object to a placement group and then maps each placement
-group to one or more Ceph OSD Daemons.
-This layer of indirection allows Ceph to
+group to one or more Stone OSD Daemons.
+This layer of indirection allows Stone to
-rebalance dynamically when new Ceph OSD Daemons and the underlying OSD devices
+rebalance dynamically when new Stone OSD Daemons and the underlying OSD devices
 come online.
 The following diagram depicts how CRUSH maps objects to placement
 groups, and placement groups to OSDs.